"The Insufficient Photograph"

 Dates: 30 August – 23 September 2017

 The insufficient photograph begins again and again.
-It comes from and remains within a reworking, a returning and a turning over; it begins again and again.
-It is a process within a process with an outcome that could not be seen.
+It comes from and remains within a reworking, a returning and a turning over.
 It is image, apparatus and body entangled and contingent.
 The insufficient photograph is never alone.

 Vivian Cooper Smith is a photo-artist based in Melbourne, Australia.
 Born in New Zealand, he lived in Bangladesh, India, and Perth before moving to Melbourne in 1999.
-He has exhibited extensively across Australia and is known for his conceptual approach to photography.
 His recent work employs the principles of a diffractive methodology in the making of photographic images to explore the possibility for photography to resist its inherent representationalism.

-Recent solo exhibitions include ‘The Insufficient Photograph’ at Bus Projects, Melbourne (2017); ‘Apparition Apparatus’ at Galerie pompom, Sydney and Turner Galleries, Perth; 'Concrete Compositions' at Fort Delta, Melbourne (2015) and 'Anchorage' at Galerie pompom, Sydney (2014).
-In 2015 Smith was included in the Sydney Contemporary Art Fair and a group exhibition at Galerie Pavlova, Berlin.
-He has been a finalist in the Josephine Ulrick and Win Schubert Photography Award and the Bowness Photography Prize and in 2013 was the winner of the CCP Salon Patrick Corrigan AM Acquisitive Award.
+Recent solo exhibitions include ‘The Insufficient Photograph’ at Bus Projects, Melbourne (2017); ‘Apparition Apparatus’ at Galerie pompom, Sydney and Turner Galleries, Perth (2016); and ‘Concrete Compositions’ at Fort Delta, Melbourne (2015).
+In 2017, he was a finalist in the CLIP Award and has been a finalist in the Darebin Art Prize, Josephine Ulrick and Win Schubert Photography Award and the Bowness Photography Prize.
+In 2013 he was the winner of the CCP Salon Patrick Corrigan AM Acquisitive Award.
 He is currently undertaking a Masters in Fine Arts (Research) at the Victorian College of the Arts and is supported by an Australian Government Research Training Program Scholarship.
 Vivian is represented by Galerie pompom, Sydney.

 Vivian is represented by Galerie pompom, Sydney.